Jeff Wayne's Musical Version of The War of the Worlds: Sides one and two: The Coming of the Martians

-In a prologue, the Journalist notes that in the last years of the 19th century nobody would have believed that human affairs were being watched from space, yet planet Earth had in fact long been enviously observed by advanced beings who had drew their plans against humanity.
+In a prologue, the Journalist notes that in the last years of the 19th century nobody would have believed that human affairs were being watched from space, yet planet Earth had in fact long been enviously observed by advanced beings who had drawn their plans against humanity.

 The Journalist's account begins later that year, with the sighting of several bursts of green gas which, for ten consecutive nights, erupt from the surface of Mars and appear to approach Earth.
 Ogilvy, an astronomer convinced that no life could exist on Mars, assures the Journalist there is no danger.
 Eventually, something crashes onto Horsell Common, and in the resulting crater Ogilvy discovers a glowing cylinder, the top of which begins to unscrew.
 When this lid falls off, a Martian creature emerges.
 By now a crowd has gathered on the common, and when a group of inquisitive men approaches the cylinder they are incinerated by the Heat-Ray—an advanced weapon of the Martians.
 The Journalist flees with the crowd.
 Later, hammering sounds are heard from the pit.
 A company of soldiers is deployed at the common, and that evening an injured and exhausted Artilleryman wanders into the Journalist's house and tells him his comrades have been killed by fighting machines—tripod vehicles built and controlled by the Martians, each armed with its own Heat-Ray.
 They set off for London—the Journalist to ensure his lover Carrie is safe, the Artilleryman to report to headquarters—but are soon caught in a crossfire between soldiers and Martians and are separated.
 Three days later the Journalist arrives at Carrie's house but finds it empty.
 He resolves to escape London by boat and later catches sight of Carrie aboard a steamer, but the gangplank is raised before he can join her.
-Fighting machines then approach, threatening the steamer, but they are engaged by the Royal Navy battleship Thunder Child and two are destroyed.
-The steamer escapes, but Thunder Child is destroyed and her crew are lost by the Martian heat-rays, leaving England defenceless against the invasion.
+Fighting machines then approach, threatening the steamer, but they are engaged by the Royal Navy torpedo ram Thunder Child and two are destroyed.
+The steamer escapes, but Thunder Child and her crew are destroyed by the Martian heat-rays, leaving England defenceless against the invasion.